molayab/molayab.github.io/_posts/2020-10-01-the-most-common-mistake-using-mvp.md

 }
 ```

 The previous code is violating the MVP due to a return type in the presenter's public interface.
-In this case, the view's responsibility is to get the data from the presenter using a synced approach that couples contextual logic, it should know at some point all the possible ways that the presenter can work, generating confusion, and most developers will move all view-related logic to the presenter, asking to it for everything that needs a draw.
-It is a wrong approach due to the arrows in the relationships on the MVP definition was changed just to use a `return`, let's see:
+In this case, the view's responsibility is to get the data from the presenter using a synced approach that couples contextual logic, it should know at some point all the possible ways that the presenter can work, generating confusion, and most developers will move all view-related logic to the presenter, asking to it for everything that the views needs to draw.
+It is a wrong approach due to the arrows in the MVP's definition was changed just for use a `return`, let's see:

 ```
 MVP DEFINES